spacemeshos/local-testnet/README.md

 sudo easy_install pip
 pip install virtualenv
 ```
 ## Building & Running

-1. Clone this repo to your computer.
+1. Clone this repo to your computer
 2. From the shell run:
 ```
 setup.sh